 His brows furrowed before he replied.
 "Tell him I'll be there shortly."

+Neji sat before his uncle feigning patience while Hiashi skimmed through some official documents.
 Hiashi's study always perturbed Neji.
-It was by far the most intimidating room on the compound and, if Neji knew Hiashi as well as he thought that he did, it was most likely designed to impart that feeling of coercion.
-It wasn't much different from the typical study save for the deadly weapons that decorated the wall behind Hiashi's desk which his invitees were forced to face.
-No doubt, that particular section of the room helped Hiashi to land most of his contracts.
+It was the most intimidating room in the compound.
+And, if Neji knew Hiashi as well as he thought he did, it was most likely designed to impart that feeling of coercion.
+It wasn't much different from the typical study, save for the deadly weapons that decorated the wall behind Hiashi's desk (which his invitees faced).
+No doubt, that particular section of the room helped Hiashi land most of his contracts.

-"It says here that you have completed a total of 130 official missions: 26 D-rank, 20 C-rank, 25 B-rank, 48 A-rank, 11 S-rank."
+"It says here that you have completed a total of 130 official missions: 26 D-rank, 20 C-rank, 25 B-rank, 48 A-rank, and 11 S-rank."
 Closing the document, Hiashi finally regarded his nephew.
-"Evidently, you have exceedingly performed your duties to the village…yet you have neglected your duties to your clan."
+"Evidently, you have satisfied your duties to the village…yet you have neglected your duties to your clan."

 Neji's eyes narrowed at the comment.
-He thought he had been doing an adequate job considering the workload that both loyalties provided.
-Despite his status as ANBU Captain Neji also served as the liaison of the clan, acting as a mediator for the Main House and the Branch House charged with highlighting and relating the concerns of each.
-Lately, he'd been up to his elbows in work, trying to pacify what were the makings of a civil war within the clan with support from Tsunade and Naruto whilst executing life threatening missions that he'd been assigned to months in advance.
-If it were anyone else, they would have probably been crushed under the pressure by now.
-Was his uncle utterly oblivious to his attempts to balance his duty to his clan with his obligations to his village?
+He thought he had been doing an adequate job, considering the workload that both loyalties provided.
+Despite his status as ANBU Captain, he also served as a liaison within the clan who highlighted and reconciled the concerns of the Main and Branch House.
+Lately, he'd been up to his elbows in work, pacifying disgruntled clansmen while executing life-threatening missions that he'd been assigned to months in advance.
+If it were anyone else, they would have been crushed under the pressure by now.
+Was his uncle oblivious to his attempts to balance his duty to his clan with his obligations to his village?

-Hiashi rested his elbows on the table, entwining his fingers together.
-"Although you are of the Lesser Branch of the clan, our Kekkei Genkai has found its purest form in you.
-As such, I am determined to have it passed on."
+Hiashi rested entwined fingers elbows on the table.
+"Although you are not a member of the Main House, our Kekkei Genkai has found its purest form in you.
+I am determined to have it passed on."

-His nephew's eyes enlarged to the size of saucers as a frown etched itself across his face.
+His nephew's eyes enlarged to the size of saucers.
 'Passed on…to my children?'

-Children were a blessing; Neji didn't doubt that.
-He wanted to have a child of his own one day, a little creature containing his genetic material that he'd love perpetually and who'd love him in return simply because he was his tou-san.
-The time that Neji had spent with his father, as precious and worthwhile as it was, was still quite short-lived.
-Hence it had always been an aspiration of his to share a more prolonged relationship with his child (if fate was so merciful).
-Nevertheless, he wasn't planning on adding a few more toddlers to Konoha's population anytime soon so he resorted to doting on the children at the Hyuga nursery.
+Neji frowned.
+Children were a blessing; he didn't doubt that.
+He wanted to have a child of his own one day.
+A little creature containing his genetic material, who he'd love perpetually and who'd love him in return simply because he was his tou-san.
+The time that Neji had spent with his father, as precious and worthwhile as it was, was quite short-lived.
+Hence, he always aspired to share a more prolonged relationship with his child (if fate was so merciful).
+He wasn't planning on adding a few more toddlers to Konoha's population anytime soon though.

-"And considering that you continue to undertake increasingly dangerous missions; it would be most ideal if they are passed on sooner rather than later.
-But you are remarkably career-oriented and undoubtedly the most in-control young man I've ever seen so if I leave you to fulfill that task in your own time, chances are, pigs will be flying through my office like butterflies before that happens."
+"Since you continue to undertake increasingly dangerous missions, I'd prefer they be passed on sooner rather than later.
+You are too career-oriented and, possibly, the most in-control young man I've ever met.
+If I leave you to fulfill that task in your own time, chances are, pigs will be flying through my study before that happens."
 Hiashi made no attempts to hide the derision in his tone.

 Neji tried not to take that as an insult.